Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

-# Installation of Docker and AlmaLinux9 on Ubuntu 22.04 LTS
+# Installation of Docker and AlmaLinux 9 on Ubuntu 22.04 LTS

 Docker is a powerful containerization platform that allows developers to package applications and their dependencies in lightweight and portable containers.
 These containers provide a consistent environment, streamlining application deployment and improving reliability.
-This guide focuses on installing AlmaLinux 9 in a Docker containers.
+This guide focuses on installing AlmaLinux 9 in a Docker container.
 AlmaLinux is a community-oriented enterprise-grade Linux distribution that derives from .
 We will guide you through the configuration of Docker and AlmaLinux 9 on Ubuntu 22.04 LTS system.
 All the commands reported in this guide, refers to an Ubuntu 22.04 LTS.

 ## Minimum requirements